JuicyBerries/visual_github_vers/README.md

 # VisualGit

-A lightweight, high-performance visual Git client tailored for visual assets and 3D projects (like .vrm avatars and textures).
+A lightweight, high-performance visual Git client.
 Built with modern C++ and Qt, it aims to provide a seamless "vibe coding" experience without the overhead of Electron-based apps.

 ## Features